0 reviews |

 Nesco Clean-A-Screens are removable and flexible mesh screens that have both a distinct top and a bottom side.
 If you had a high-powered microscope, you would see the individual strands in mesh screens have a triangle shape.
 The bottom side of the screen feels smooth.
 The top side has the point of the triangle and feels rough as you rub your fingers across the mesh.

-We will use the removable mesh screen inserts on our Nesco FD-75A food dehydrator.
-They have over 2700 customer reviews with an average rating of 4.7 stars out of 5 which is evidence of a great product.
-Check them out here.
+For today’s dehydrator project, we are using the Nesco Clean-A-Screen removable mesh screen inserts for sticky fruits and small food items that we are dehydrating today.
+They have over 2500 customer reviews with an average rating of 4.7 stars out of 5, which is evidence of a great product.
+Check out other Nesco food dehydrator products here.

 Step 3.
 Dehydrating Imitation Crab Meat

-For dehydrating the imitation crab meat, set the dehydrator thermostat temperature to 160 °F / 71 °C. I find that 10 to 12 hours is about the right amount of time.
+For dehydrating the imitation crab meat, set the dehydrator thermostat temperature to 160 °F (71 °C).
+I find that 10 to 12 hours is about the right amount of time.

 There might be a bit of a fishy smell.
 So you might want to dry this in the garage or outdoors, otherwise, open the windows and get a fan going.